 In Kansas, a TPOPP form is usually printed on bright pink paper so it will easily stand out in your medical records.
 The form travels with you if you move from one health care setting to another.
 You can change it or cancel it at any time.

 How Does a TPOPP Form Differ From Other Health Care Directives?

-For details about preparing health care directives, see Kansas Living Wills and Durable Powers of Attorneys for Health Care Decisions: What You Need to Know.
+For details about preparing essential health care directives, see Kansas Living Wills and Durable Powers of Attorney for Health Care Decisions: What You Need to Know.

 For More Information

 For general information about how to document your health care wishes, see the Living Wills & Medical Powers of Attorney section of Nolo.com.